Elephant’s Trunk Pose Yoga: Eka Hasta Bhujasana

-In general, yoga asanas help us bring together distracted, divergent and wayward energies, forging them together into an integrated, coherent state.
-Arm balance poses, like the Elephant’s Trunk Pose, help to connect our lower and upper extremities, awakening a direct and naturally centered energy in the pelvis and navel area.
-This energy can then be drawn into the higher centers of our bodies, such as the heart, throat and mind.
+In general, yoga asanas help us bring together distracted or wayward energies, forging them together into an integrated, coherent state.
+Arm balance poses like elephant’s trunk pose help to connect our lower and upper extremities, awakening a direct and naturally centered energy in the pelvis and navel area.
+This energy can then be drawn into the higher centers of our bodies, such as the heart, throat, and mind.

 - Opens your hips

 - Staff pose | Dandasana